Alicia Kozakiewicz: Abduction

 Kozakiewicz had corresponded online with someone she thought to be a girl named "Christine".
 She continued to do so even after learning that "Christine" was actually a 31-year-old man.
-That man then introduced her to Scott Tyree, a 38-year-old man who lived in Herndon, Virginia, in a Yahoo chat room.
+That man then introduced her to Scott Tyree, a 38-year-old man who lived in Herndon, Virginia, via a Yahoo chat room.
 Over the course of nearly a year, Tyree groomed the 13-year-old Kozakiewicz.
 The Kozakiewicz family computer was located in the family room where Internet activity could be monitored, but Tyree often contacted her at night while the rest of the family was asleep.

 On January 1, 2002, New Year's Day, Tyree lured Kozakiewicz into meeting him near her Pittsburgh, Pennsylvania, address.
 He coerced her into his vehicle and then drove her back to his home in Virginia.
-Over the course of four days, she was held captive, shackled, raped, and tortured in Tyree's basement dungeon.
-Tyree filmed the abuse and broadcast it online, live via streaming video for others to witness.
+Over the course of four days, Tyree held her captive in a basement where he bound, raped and tortured her.
+Tyree filmed the abuse and broadcast it online for others to witness.

 Rescue

-A viewer in Florida recognized Kozakiewicz from news stories and a missing persons flyer from the National Center for Missing & Exploited Children.
+A viewer of Tyree’s videos who lived in Florida recognized Kozakiewicz from news stories and a missing persons flyer from the National Center for Missing & Exploited Children.
 He contacted the FBI, anonymously and via a payphone because he feared being charged as an accessory to the crime.

 The FBI, using the Yahoo username they had learned from the anonymous tip, found Tyree's IP address and hence his street address, at a townhouse in Herndon.
-When FBI agents stormed the house on January 4, 2002, Kozakiewicz feared that they were men Tyree had sent to kill her.
+When FBI agents stormed the house on January 4, 2002, Kozakiewicz feared they were men Tyree had sent to kill her.
 At 4:10 pm on January 4, 2002, agents freed Kozakiewicz.
 Tyree was arrested half an hour later at his workplace in Herndon.

 Kidnapper

 Kozakiewicz's kidnapper, Scott William Tyree, was born in 1963 to Erma Tyree.
-He graduated from Westmoor High School in 1981, married twice, had a 12-year-old daughter (who was staying with him during winter break and was sent back to her mother on the day Tyree kidnapped Kozakiewicz), and was divorced at the time of the kidnapping.
+He graduated from Westmoor High School in 1981, was married twice and had a 12-year-old daughter (who was staying with him during winter break and had been sent back to her mother on the day Tyree kidnapped Kozakiewicz).
+He was divorced at the time of the kidnapping.
 His first wife, Sarah Tyree, said her husband was "a classic, long-haired computer guy" with an interest in science fiction and computer games.
 She said he had no prior brushes with the law.